The Seattle Times Store | Art & Photo Prints

 • The sound of cranes digging in the rubble and pounding on half-demolished walls was louder than the morning traffic going by.
 The Seattle Sketcher stood at the corner of Fourth Avenue and Union Street watching the wrecking ball come down on the shopping center adjacent to Rainier Tower.
 (Gabriel Campanario / The Seattle Times)

-Rainier Square tumbles down
+Rainier Square Tumbles Down

 • Gabriel Campanario / The Seattle Times